 Through resolution 1540 (2004) and its follow-up resolutions, the Security Council called upon all States to present a report (the “first report”) on steps they have taken to implement the resolution and to submit such a report to the 1540 Committee.
 As of December 2017, most of the United Nations Member States have submitted such a report.
 The Committee is aiming to achieve universal reporting.

-Further to that, the Security Council, in its resolution 1977 (2011), encouraged States to provide additional information on their implementation of resolution 1540 (2004).
-Of those, more than half of the Member States have so far submitted additional information.
+Further to that, the Security Council, in its resolution 1977 (2011) and resolution 2325 (2016), encouraged States to provide additional information on their implementation of resolution 1540 (2004).
+Of those, 114 Member States have so far submitted additional information.

-Through resolution 1977 (2011), States are also encouraged to prepare on a voluntary basis, national implementation action plans to map out their priorities and plans for implementing key provisions of resolution 1540 (2004).
-Eight such plans have been received by the Committee so far.
-A number of States are currently in the process of preparing their national action plans.
+Through resolution 1977 (2011) and resolution 2325 (2016), States are also encouraged to prepare on a voluntary basis, national implementation action plans to map out their priorities and plans for implementing key provisions of resolution 1540 (2004).
+31 such plans have been received by the Committee so far.
+Many States are currently in the process of preparing or updating their national action plans.

-In response to the Committee’s request to report on national points of contact (PoC), a number of States provided information in this regard.
+In response to the Committee’s request to report on national points of contact, a 101 States provided information in this regard.